voxel51/fiftyone/readme2.md

 ## <img src="https://user-images.githubusercontent.com/25985824/106288517-2422e000-6216-11eb-871d-26ad2e7b1e59.png" height="20px"> faq & additional resources ⁉️

-- [FAQ](https://docs.voxel51.com/faq/index.html): Maybe you are facing a situation already solved, take a look of the frequently asked questions.
 - [fiftyone-team](https://github.com/voxel51/fiftyone-teams): Upgrade to FiftyOne Teams to enable multiple users to securely collaborate on the same datasets and models, either on-premises or in the cloud, all built on top of the open source FiftyOne workflows that you’re already relying on.
 - [VoxelGPT](https://github.com/voxel51/voxelgpt): VoxelGPT is an open source plugin for FiftyOne that translates your natural language prompts into actions that organize and explore your data.
 - [Plugins](https://voxel51.com/plugins/): Use FiftyOne Plugins to unlock infinite ways to extend and customize your AI workbench so you can save time, focus on building exceptional AI, and get to production faster.